avcoder/unit03-lesson07/slides.md

 - Read [How to perform CRUD operations](https://www.mongodb.com/resources/products/fundamentals/crud#how-to-perform-crud-operations)
    - Go thru each of the 9 mongoDB CRUD operations to practice creating, reading, updating, and deleting to our `orders` collection.
 For example:
       - `db.orders.insertOne({ order: ["1 taco", "1 pop"], name: "bob", isReadyForPickup: false })`
 - Q: Does mongoDB let you just randomly add any new property/value when updating an existing document/object without validation?
-Discuss tradeoffs with that ability.
+If so, discuss tradeoffs with that ability.
 - Stretch goal: create a database/collection/insert just 1 document/object that:
    - emulates a social media app of your choosing (twitter, tiktok, instagram, pinterest etc)
    - ensure your mock data takes into account all the various pieces of data involved with just one post (including text, image/video urls, date, hashtags, likes, comments, etc)